Bisi Alimi: Awards

 Alimi is a recipient of and nominee for several awards.
 He has also been included in the "Independent on Sunday" Pink List of most influential LGBT people in Britain in 2011, 2012, 2013, peaking at number 90 in 2012.

 He was listed third on the 100 most influential Non White Atheist and Free thinkers in Britain and Northern Ireland.

 On New Year's Day, 2014, he was added to The Gay UK LGBT 2014 Honour List in recognition of his exemplary work for 'Education in the LGBT Community' and he has been nominated for the "Out In The City" magazine's Diversity Champion of the Year Award.
-The Out In The City award is known as "UK LGBT Oscar".